STRATEGY·March 26, 2026·9 min read·Updated Apr 29, 2026

 💰

 One price, full access.
-No tiers, no per-seat math, no usage anxiety.
+No plans, no per-user math, no worrying about how much you used.
 The customer knows exactly what they pay.
 You know exactly what you earn.
 Plausible Analytics ($9–$19/mo flat), Bannerbear ($49/mo), Senja ($39/mo).
-The overwhelming majority of solo micro SaaS products that reach $5K+ MRR use flat rate.
+Most solo products that reach $5,000 a month or more use this approach.

 👥